KiraYamato94/LasMonjas/README.md

 - He can't seal the same vent multiple times.
 - A sealed vent can't be entered or exited, but can still be used as a tunnel.
 - He sees which vent is gonna be sealed on next meeting.
+- Can place one bomb per round inside a vent, all players who enter or exit that specific vent die.
+- Can't seal and vent the same vent, also the bomb one resets when a meeting is called.

 -----------------------